 It was necessary for the FCC to ramp up its monitoring activities, and the September 1940 issue of QST put out a call for amateurs to fill 500 new positions as FCC monitoring operators.
 Those 500 positions were quickly filled, almost entirely by hams.
-FCC's well-known Radio Intelligence Division was thus supervised and ams, eliminating essay questions (and the requirement that applicants draw direction of George Sterling, W3DF.
+FCC's well-known Radio Intelligence Division was thus supervised and direction of George Sterling, W3DF.